input-output-hk/plutus-pioneer-program/docs/week8.rst

   token :: AssetClass
   token = AssetClass (currency, name)

-For the trace, first we activate the start endpoint using the non-primed function which mints the NFT is minted automatically.
+For the trace, first we activate Wallet 1 using the non-primed *startEndpoint* function which mints the NFT is minted automatically.
+Then, we call the start endpoint, giving it the symbol and name of the token we want to sell, and then wait for five slots.

 .. code:: haskell

   myTrace :: EmulatorTrace ()
   myTrace = do
       h <- activateContractWallet (Wallet 1) startEndpoint
+      callEndpoint @"start" h (currency, name)
+      void $ Emulator.waitNSlots 5